 Under federal law, pregnant workers are protected via two different avenues.
 The first, Title VII of the Civil Rights Act, protects pregnant workers from pregnancy discrimination on the basis of female status (sex).
 The law applies to companies with 15 or more workers in every area of the employment process, including compensation, hiring, firing, benefits, and leave.

 Under the Pregnancy Discrimination Act (PDA), pregnant workers receive even more protection.
 The PDA requires that employers provide reasonable accommodations at workers’ requests.
 Employers must comply with these request unless doing so would cause undue hardship.
 The requested accommodation must be reasonable meaning that it should not interfere with business or cause a significant financial risk or harm.

-Finally, pregnant workers may also seek protection under the Americans with Disabilities Act.
+Finally, pregnant workers may also seek protection under maternity leave laws found in the Americans with Disabilities Act.
 This is because pregnancy is defined as a disability falling under the purview of the ADA.
 The ADA is especially important when there are pregnancy complications or when extra leave is needed.

 Ensuring Your Rights Are Protected as A Pregnant Worker

 Each of these maternity leave laws provide both rights and remedies for workers.
 For instance, it is possible to receive back pay, front pay, reinstatement and even monetary awards when an employer is found liable.
 However, the litigation process for every one of these laws except the FMLA requires first filing a charge with the EEOC.

 However, before filing a formal charge with the EEOC, approaching your employer may the best way to go to ensure your rights if you’re pregnant.
 In fact, in some instances it can be required for employees to follow all proper procedures outlined in company handbooks.
 This means following the chain of command for filing grievances or complaints of pregnancy discrimination, harassment or other employment rights violations.